conan-io/docs/integrations/autotools/creating_packages.rst

 .. code-block:: bash

-    $ cd ../helloapp
+    $ cd ../reusing_packages

-There you can also see a *src* folder with a *Makefile* creating an executable:
+There you can also see a *Makefile*, for creating an executable:

 .. code-block:: make

-    SRC = app.cpp
+    SRC = src/app.cpp
     OBJ = $(SRC:.cpp=.o)
-    OUT = app
+    OUT = src/app
     INCLUDES = -I.

     .SUFFIXES: .cpp